No matter the time of year, you’ll find countless Queenstown activities on offer.

 Queenstown has earned its title as the “adventure capital of New Zealand” for a reason.
 Both on-slope and off, this town’s thrills deliver.
 From skydiving to jet-boating, heli-skiing to rafting, you’ll never get bored in Queenstown.

 There are plenty of quieter (and less expensive) Queenstown activities to choose from as well, when you need a bit of time to wind down after a long week of skiing.
-Check out the top 10 activities on offer:

 The classic view over Queenstown is found at the top of Bob’s Peak, where the Skyline Gondola ends.
 The jagged mountains and deep blue lake are stunning at any angle, but from a bird’s-eye view the Wakatipu Basin will take your breath away.

 If you want to make an excursion out of it, there are a number of activities on offer at the top of the Skyline Gondola, from buffet meals and Maori cultural shows to luge rides and paragliding trips (though you’ll need to book the paragliding in advance).

 This bird and reptile sanctuary is involved in the conservation of New Zealand’s most vulnerable native species – and it offers you a chance to get up-close and personal with kiwis, tuataras, and more.

 Check out their daily schedule of events for more details on their scheduled shows.

 Ivan Clarke was once a very talented landscape painter, but he found his fame in re-imagining city life with dogs and cats as the characters!
 Kids and adults alike will have fun following the adventures of his recurring characters.
 (The cats are the “high society,” while the dogs are relegated to the lower class.)